AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 }
 {% endhighlight %}

-In this solution we bind the error object of the input form control to the component and then watch it for changes.
+After we bind the error object of the input form control to the component, we watch it for changes using the **ngOnChanges** lifecycle hook.
 When changes occur, we populate the error placeholder with the first error.
 Or completely remove it from the **DOM** if there are no errors.

+And with very little code we also get this version of our solution working.

+**NOTE:** Here we use **Array.some** instead of **Array.foreach** as it stops iteration when your return a true boolean value.

 {::nomarkdown}
 <iframe style="width: 100%; height: 300px" src="https://embed.plnkr.co/UehSlATuAmP4RzVbByXJ/" frameborder="0" allowfullscren="allowfullscren"></iframe>
 {:/}

-**NOTE:** In this case we used **Array.some** instead of **Array.foreach** as it stops iteration when your return a true boolean value.

 **Taking a look back**

+>*"You have done well.
+Now go back to your village and put what you have found to good use", said the wise woman.*
+>
+>*He knew this was only the start of a great adventure to explore all of Angu-LAHR.
+He knew that even more powerful items
+>lay within its boundaries.*

 WOW, **Angular2** rocks.

-I mean this is some seriously useful function!
-And written in minimal code.

-Making this in **AngularJS**, with the same level of customization and validation took a whole lot more effort!
+With minimal code we have created something extremely useful.

-But aside form what we made here, the point of this article is also to highlight how all the basic pieces you have already learnt in **Angular2** can be easily put together to build some serious functionality.
+But more importantly, this highlights how all the basic pieces you have already know in **Angular2** can be easily put together to build some powerful functionality.

 And not only that, but the architecture of **Angular2** gives us the freedom to find a lot more different solutions to the same problem.

+So go forth warrior of Angu-LAHR and find your own treasure!